DataFire/On-Prem/README.md

 }
 ```

+### Repository Access
+By default, project code is only accessible to the project's creator.
+However, this means the backend **must be served over SSL**, or `git clone`
+will not work, and you will not be able to deploy your projects.

+If you don't have SSL set up (i.e. `api_host` doesn't start with `https://`),
+you need to change `allow_public_repo_access` to `true`
+in `./backend/settings.js`.
+Credentials will still be kept private - only the project's
+code will be available publicly.

 ### Start the Backend
 The backend will handle all API requests.
 Here we start it on port `3001`.